-A corporation's taxable income is its gross income for the year minus allowable deductions.
-Gross income is similar but not identical to financial profits computed under Generally Accepted Accounting Principles (which are similar but not identical to International Accounting Standards).
+2. Key General Features of the Tax Regime Applicable to Incorporated Businesses ed Accounting Principles (which are similar but not identical to International Accounting Standards).
 Gross income can include receipts from sales, dividends received, interest collected, income from rents and royalty payments, and capital gains.
 Deductions include all "ordinary and necessary" expenses of the business, which typically include compensation (ie, payroll) expenses, repairs and maintenance expenses, taxes, licences, interest payments, depreciation and depletion, advertising and marketing, and deductible amounts paid to provide employee benefits.
 Corporations are generally required to calculate gross income on an accrual basis, but certain smaller businesses can account for gross income using a cash or modified cash accounting method.